ajgarlag/AjglComposerSymlinker/README.md

 AjglComposerSymlinker
 =====================

-The AjglComposerSymlinker component provides a simple Composer script to symlink paths from packages installed with composer to a different location.
+The AjglComposerSymlinker component provides a Composer plugin to symlink paths from packages installed with composer to a different location.
 It is intended for use with web assets.

 [![Latest Stable Version](https://poser.pugx.org/ajgl/composer-symlinker/v/stable.png)](https://packagist.org/packages/ajgl/composer-symlinker)